 September 2016 - Present.

-In order to prepare for this exam, the students will cover the following topics: What makes an effective teacher?
+In order to prepare for this exam, students will cover the following topics: What makes an effective teacher?
 Helping students develop organization skills; setting your students up for success; language in the classroom; using questions effectively; metacognition-teaching students to think; effective discipline; using encouragement effectively.

 In the upper division baccalaureate degree category, 6 semester hours in Early Childhood Education, Education, Elementary Education, or Special Education (9/16) (4/21 revalidation).